Mayo county football team: History

-Though not affiliated through the 1890s, there is strong evidence of local GAA activity in Mayo and the rivalry with Galway which brought success to both counties from the 1930s onwards was already in evidence.
+Though not affiliated with the GAA through the 1890s, there is strong evidence of local GAA activity in Mayo and the rivalry with Galway which brought success to both counties from the 1930s onwards was already in evidence.

 Between them, Galway and Mayo have won more than three quarters of the Connacht Senior Football Championship (SFC) titles that have been contested.

 Mayo has an unequalled number of consecutive National Football League titles.
 The Mayo team were champions in 1934, 1935, 1936, 1937, 1938, and 1939.

 Early years: First All-Ireland SFC title

 One of the great turning points in GAA history west of the River Shannon was the 1935 Connacht SFC final when 26,000 spectators witnessed then league title holders Mayo defeat then All-Ireland SFC holders Galway at Dr Hyde Park in Roscommon.

 Mayo was leading by a goal in the last minute of the 1936 Connacht SFC final when Brendan Nestor scored an equaliser for Galway; Nestor raised the flag himself and caused a riot.
 However, Mayo won the replay and went on to capture their first All-Ireland SFC, defeating Laois by 4–11 (23) to 0–5 (5) in the final.

 The following year, 1937, the county was the victim of a Louis Blessing last-minute goal in the All-Ireland SFC semi-final against Cavan, another match that featured a pitch invasion.
 This ended Mayo's run of 57 matches without defeat.

 Mayo dominated the National Football League for six years, but pulled out of the 1939–40 league in a grievance over the 1939 semi-final, a bad-tempered draw and replay with Kerry.
 Mayo returned to the competition to win its seventh league title in 1941.
 Due to the Second World War, the league was suspended for four seasons until 1946, and Mayo was unable to add to these successes.